 My boyfriend finally arrived and we all went out to eat.
 When I was a drinker, I depended on pitchers of beer and craft cocktails to spice up the conversation over dinner.
 In the right environment, I would be the one playing devil’s advocate and suggesting shots all around.
 But this time, we had fun simply enjoying each other’s company and it didn’t have to be THE WILDEST, MOST FUN TIME ANYONE HAS EVER HAD…which used to be my mindset every time I did anything drinking-related.
 We played cards at the next bar we went to and I was literally laughing so hard I was crying on the way home.
 It was proof to me that I can still have great laughs and fun times without any alcohol in my system.

 The next day was a different story.
 Going to dinner and playing cards while sober is a lot different than bar-hopping all day long with a group who is adamant about getting drunk and doing drugs.
 The day started off fine, but going from bar to bar for hours was rough.
 I went with the flow because I didn’t want to be a high-maintenance buzzkill, but guess what?
 Being the only sober person on an all-day drinking extravaganza is extremely boring and exhausting for me.
-People with a lot of drugs and alcohol in their system are determined to keep the party going and they also tend to suck at having anything on their mind other than when and where they’re getting their next drink.
-Trust me, that used to be my life story.
 I wasn’t judgmental but I was frustrated.
 I felt out of place, which is why I drank so much to feel like I belonged.
-I realized I’m not going to be the cool, sober bar-hopper friend…I’m probably going to pass on events like that more often than not.
+I realized that I’m not going to be the cool, sober bar-hopper friend…I’m probably going to pass on events like that more often than not.
 And that’s okay.

 A great part of the trip was going to Canton’s hometown fall festival.
 No alcohol was served anywhere, and I just loved looking around at all the families and their kids having fun in a wide-open field full of vendors selling arts & crafts, petting zoos, scarecrow contests, and pumpkin patches.
 It reminded me of being a kid again when my idea of fun was so wholesome and innocent.
 I loved that nobody was going from tent to tent looking for beer, but just enjoying the season with their loved ones.
 While everyone I was with was probably dying to go to find something more aligned with their idea of fun, I really soaked up the moment.